 What a lame poet.
 He runs upstairs and brings down his guitar and practice amp.
 We play ‘Don’t Fuck with Me,” to the girls and moms.
 It is instantly banned at Hyland House.

 It’s our last night banned to the second-floor bedroom.
 Jack and I lay in bed giggling and tickling each other.
 Considering we both had experienced evil sex abuse while separated, we’re in better sync about abstaining from nightly debauchery.
 Jace is often away, on Teen Jesus duty.
 Aaron and Paul are reported to be doing better, after Aaron refuses to attend synagogue until their parents accept their relationship.
 Once he starts attending mass with Paul, his family and congregation totally cave.
 The boys spend their weekends going back and forth to Sabbath and Sunday services as well as Catholic Youth Group on Thursday and Jewish Social Services volunteering on Saturday nights at the new Jace’s Place run by his Jewish congregation.
 They’re too busy to get into trouble, except with each other.
-We tell Jace we didn’t want to know those details.
+We tell Jace we do not want to know those details.

 We start talking about ‘Gator.
 We agree he needs a real girlfriend.
 Comfort girl can never keep up.
 She’s like a milk maid, keeping the milk flowing and avoiding a buildup of testosterone.
 The image of ‘Gator as a cow makes us laugh, but making him a bull causes problems for the milk maid.